 Primula florindae Keillour hybrids with Dryopteris wallichiana and Rheum palmatum.
 Credit: Marianne Majerus

 These shaded areas are a good place to appreciate a particularly important part of his experimental plantsmanship: his extensive collection of Araliaceae, including Fatsia, Kalopanax, Metapanax, Pseudopanax and Schefflera.
 Here he is trialling some amazing impressive evergreen foliage plants, all of which are hardy enough to grow in much of the British Isles.
 Their potential contribution to the all-year look of our gardens is considerable.
 And Hunting Brook is a good place to trial them, for this is not some balmy coastal garden, but nearly 1,000ft up, “one of the coldest gardens in Ireland”.

 Blake has always been passionate about education, and his breathless enthusiasm and flair for a kind of innocent self-promotion make him an ideal communicator.
 Central to his mission is his ‘Plantsperson’s Course’, which takes place one day a month for 10 months.
 At the time of writing, this course has been running for 13 years, and has had well over 300 students; it has undoubtedly helped to educate a whole new generation of garden enthusiasts in Ireland, including several who have gone on to build successful careers as gardeners and designers.

 This scheme of poppies, Sanguisorba menziesii and Pseudopanax crassifolius surrounds Blake’s log cabin home and teaching studio.
 Credit: Marianne Majerus

 Hunting Brook – not just a beautiful and inspiring place, but somewhere that looks to become increasingly influential in the future.

-Jimi Blake is speaking at the 2020 SGD Spring Conference on Colour – find out more and book your tickets here
+Jimi Blake is speaking at the 2020 SGD Conference on Colour – find out more and book your tickets here